paazmaya/grunt-yaml-validator/README.md

 #### options.structure

-Type: `Object`
+Type: `Array`
-Default value: `'{}'`
+Default value: `'[]'`

-An object to define the structure which the Yaml files should contain.
+An array to list the property structure which the Yaml files should contain.

 #### options.yaml